NRA Tax Return Information

 - You had no compensation (job) income during the tax year.
 (If you began working at the end of last year, but your first paycheck was received this year, you will not receive a Form W-2 for last year.)

-If the Form W-2 you received shows no Federal or State withholding, but shows Social Security and Medicare withholding, this is normal for persons who are residents for tax purposes, but who are still exempt from Federal and State withholding because of a tax treaty.
+If the W-2 you received shows no Federal or State withholding, but shows Social Security and Medicare withholding, this is normal for persons who are residents for tax purposes, but who are still exempt from Federal and State withholding because of a tax treaty.

 If the Form W-2 you received shows Social Security and Medicare withholding, but you are in F-1 or J-1 status AND are a nonresident alien for tax purposes, you may be eligible for a refund of this withholding.
-To schedule an appointment to prepare an application for refund of Social Security and Medicare (FICA) taxes withheld in error, e-mail firstname.lastname@example.org .
-List several times and days you will be available for an appointment in the e-mail.

-This form is issued to primarily document two sources of income:
+This form is issued primarily to document two sources of income:

 - Any income that is exempt from withholding because of a tax treaty

-If you are eligible for a tax treaty exemption, but you did not sign and return the necessary forms during the tax year, all of your income will have been taxed and reported on a Form W-2, so you will not have a Form 1042-S.
+If you are eligible for a tax treaty exemption, but you did not sign and return the necessary forms during the tax year, all of your income will have been taxed and reported on a W-2, so you will not have a Form 1042-S.

 This form is issued by the State of Missouri (or another state where you worked) to document a state tax refund from the previous tax year.
 This income may be taxable for this year.
-Put this form in your “tax file” and bring it to the VITA site when you come to do your tax return.

 This form is issued by your bank, and shows the interest you received on deposits in your bank account or CD.
 Bank interest is not taxable for nonresident aliens, so you do not need to consider this form in preparing your tax return, if you are a nonresident alien for tax purposes.
-(Put this form in your “tax file” and keep it with other documentation as part of your tax records for the year.)

 This form is used most commonly used to show “independent contractor” income.
 Sometimes, students who work off-campus jobs are given this form to document job income instead of the W-2.
 When companies report earnings on this form, it means that no US or state taxes have been prepaid on your behalf.
-Therefore, if the income shown on the Form 1099-Misc is very large, you may owe taxes when you file the return, because these taxes were not prepaid on your behalf.
+Therefore, if the income shown on the form 1099-Misc is very large, you may owe taxes when you file the return, because these taxes were not prepaid on your behalf.

 If you did work as an “independent contractor,” you will want to maintain a file throughout the year of expenses related to the work, because some of these expenses may decrease the taxable nature of this income.